-- A collection of objects (for example, blocks, counters, toys, students’ shoes).
+- A collection of objects (for example, blocks, counters, toys, children’s shoes).
 Objects can be similar to or different from each other.
 Choose objects that can be sorted by more than one attribute, such as color, type, or shape.
-(Tip: Color is a good starting point because it is the easiest attribute for students to sort.)
+(Tip: Color is a good starting point because it is the easiest attribute for children to sort.)

-- Sorting cards: One sorting card for each attribute you want students to use to sort the collection of objects.
+- Sorting cards: One sorting card for each attribute you want children to use to sort the collection of objects.
 Use our free printables or create your own cards.

-- Students draw a sorting card.
-Make sure students understand the sorting rule (for example, blue items and non-blue items).
+- Children draw a sorting card.
+Make sure children understand the sorting rule (for example, blue items and non-blue items).

-- To play another round, students recombine the two sets of objects and draw another sorting card.
+- To play another round, children recombine the two sets of objects and draw another sorting card.

 Checks for Understanding